hicommonwealth/commonwealth/client/scripts/controllers/chain/cosmos/README.md

   - If a proposal receives enough Yes votes, it will be marked "Passed".
   - If a proposal receives enough No votes, it will be marked "Rejected".
   - If a proposal fails to receive enough votes, it will be marked "Failed".
+- For QA: ensure that all the transaction types and features work.